Liposuction in Nashik

 - Liposuction of smaller volumes is done as outpatient treatment.

 - Surgery time is 1-4 hours depending on areas to be treated.

-A surgeon makes markings on the skin to earmark the areas to be treated.
+A surgeon makes markings on the skin to designate the areas to be treated.
 Anesthesia is administered depending on the method to be used.

-A fluid which consists of a salt solution or local anaesthesia along with epinephrine is administered to the area which requires treatment.
+A fluid that consists of a salt solution or local anesthesia along with epinephrine is administered to the area which requires treatment.
 Small incisions are made and a cannula is inserted.
 The cannula is then attached to a vacuum pump which is used to suction out the fat cells when the surgeon moves it to and fro.

 Once the fat is removed, small drainage tubes are inserted to remove accumulated body fluid.
 Blood transfusion of IV fluid replacement may be needed if a lot of blood is lost.

 Fat which is removed should not exceed 5 litres particularly in patients with comorbidities.
-Larger the volume of fat removed, higher the chances of complications.
-It arises from the fact that general anaesthesia is used in large removal as compared to local anaesthesia for small volume removal.
+Larger the volume of fat removed, the higher the chances of complications.
+It arises from the fact that general anesthesia is used in large removal as compared to local anesthesia for small volume removal.

 Bandages are applied to keep bleeding in check.
-They are left for two weeks.
-A patient stays in the hospital for the night depending on the volume of fat removed.
+They are kept for two weeks.
+A patient stays in the hospital for a night depending on the volume of fat removed.

 A surgeon will take full history of the patient before going ahead with the procedure including prior surgeries and allergy from the medicines.